lambdaclass/guidelines/README.md

-# guidelines
+# Guidelines
-Design and coding standarts for lambdaclass
+Design and coding standards for LambdaClass